Nana's 'magic' soup

 - Heat the oil in a saucepan over a medium heat and fry the onion for 5 mins until soft.
 In a jug, make 750ml stock using the stock cube and boiling water.
-Pour into the pan, add the sweet potato, carrots, peppers, stock and tomatoes, then season with pepper.
-Cover the pan and simmer for 20 minutes.
+Pour into the pan, add the sweet potato, carrots, peppers and tomatoes, then season with pepper.
+Cover the pan and simmer for 20 mins.

 - Preheat the grill to medium-high.
 Toast the bread, then sprinkle the cheese on one side of each slice and grill until melted.
-Cut star shapes from each piece of toast using a cookie cutter, or cut star shapes with scissors.
+Cut star shapes from each piece of toast using a cookie cutter or scissors.